xolox/python-negotiator/README.rst

    have to actually stop the guest and then start it again!

 4. Now go and create some scripts in ``/usr/lib/negotiator/commands`` and try to execute them from the other side!
-Note that scripts on the KVM/QEMU side can use the environment variable ``$NEGOTIATOR_GUEST`` to get the name of the guest that invoked them.
+Once you start writing your own commands it's useful to know that commands on the KVM/QEMU side have access to some `environment variables`_.

 Debugging
 ---------